-The Gospel of John and this passage in particular is very practical.
-Very relevant to one of the most common struggles we have, namely, the tendency to have an unholy heart-turmoil.
+The Gospel of John and this passage (John 14:1–11), in particular, is very practical.
+It’s very relevant to one of the most common struggles we have, namely, the tendency to have an unholy heart-turmoil.
 Remember two weeks ago we saw in verse 21 that “Jesus was troubled in his spirit.”
 And I argued that there is, therefore, a holy turmoil of soul — a righteous unrest — caused by love, not unbelief.

 Recalling This Gospel’s Goal

 You recall how this Gospel works.
 John tells us in John 20:31 what his goal for you is: “These are written so that you may believe (trust, be assured, treasure the reality) that Jesus is the Christ (the promise-fulfilling Messiah), the Son of God (the presence of God himself — God the Son — among us), and that by believing you may have life in his name.”
 And when he says “life” he means the connection with God’s life, through connection with Jesus.
 And that life includes the power not to have unholy turmoil of soul.

 “Don’t let unholy turmoil rise in your heart.
 Trust Jesus.
 Trust God.”

 So what we encounter in this Gospel is the living God, the Creator of the world, present among us humans, in our world in his Son — the infinitely loved, eternal, image and radiance of his essence — and through faith — through believing and receiving him for all that he is — we are connected to this One and through him to the Father, and so share in eternal, supernatural life, even now.